adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 #### B. Multi-camera Structure:

-- Typically automotive systemsuses a multi-camera network.
+- Typically automotive systems uses a multi-camera network.

 Current systems have at leastfour cameras and it is increasing to more than ten cameras forfuture generation systems.